Pink Armenia: History

 Following the 2022 Russian invasion of Ukraine, Pink Armenia released a statement that the organization was prepared to help the LGBT+ community of Ukraine and Russia who require assistance, including legal aid and counselling.

 In March 2022, YWCA Glendale and Pasadena, glendaleOUT and Glendale Unified School District educator Patrick Davarhanian hosted a digital panel entitled "Improving Allyship For Armenian LGBTQIA+ Communities".
 Panelists included Yerevan State University professor Vahan Bournazian; Pink Armenia director Mamikon Hovsepyan; Right Side NGO founder Lilit Martirosyan; Charachchi member Perch Melikyan; and Erik Adamian of GALAS, and the ONE Archives Foundation.
 Panelists relayed observations on human rights violations of LGBTQIA+ community members in Armenia, as depicted in the 2016 documentary "Listen to Me: Untold Stories Beyond Hatred".
 Panelists also highlighted responses from youth and advocates and presented a call to action to improve allyship for LGBTQIA+ youth and adults in both Armenia and the United States.

 On 1 November 2022, during Pink Armenia's "2022 Rainbow Forum" in Yerevan, Garo Paylan, an ethnic Armenian member of Turkey's parliament, made an impromptu visit after meeting Armenia's prime minister Nikol Pashinyan earlier that day.
 Paylan stated, "If Armenia wants to be a democratic country, it should respect LGBTIQ rights".
 The forum was the 7th annual forum hosted by Pink Armenia and over 140 people participated in the event which was supported by the Government of Sweden.

 In April 2023, police raided Poligraf, a prominent nightclub in Yerevan known as a safe space for Armenia's LGBTQ+ community, detaining over forty individuals.
 Pink Armenia has condemned the incident, with chairperson Lilit Avetisyan stating, "They laid all those present on the ground, used violence, took everyone to the [police] department, and started mocking them, mainly based on their clothing and sexual orientation."

 In November 2024, during her visit to Armenia, Swedish activist Greta Thunberg visited Pink Armenia, which stated "We extend our gratitude to Greta Thunberg for raising Armenia's critical issues on international platforms and for showing her solidarity with the LGBT+ movement."

 Pink Armenia has denounced Donald Trump's attacks on United States Agency for International Development (USAID), stating that "Cutting these funds will not only disrupt civil society but also hinder [Armenia's] economic and social development, endangering the well-being of vulnerable groups."

+As of January 2026, Pink Armenia has been granted consultative status by four government ministries: the Ministry of Health, the Ministry of Internal Affairs, the Ministry of Justice and the Ministry of Labor and Social Affairs.